Infineon/BlockchainSecurity2Go-Python-Library/examples/add-callback/README.md

     Press Enter at any time to exit the program!
     A smartcard is connected to the reader!
     Found the specified reader and a Blockchain Security 2Go card!
-    The card disconnected from the reader!
+    The card is disconnected from the reader!